MustYa81/ChatBot/README.md

 # [WiSe25-26] ChatBot-Projekt
 # Group 23

-A chatbot application developed as part of the first-semester project In DigiTec programm.
-The chatbot can answer questions, provide weather information, compare temperatures, and even play a trivia game
+A chatbot application developed as part of the first-semester project in the DigiTec program.
+The chatbot can answer questions, provide weather information, compare temperatures, and even play a trivia game.

 ## 🎯 Purpose